 The Samuel J. Friedman Theatre, originally known as the Biltmore, opened on December 7, 1925.
 Located at 261 West, 47th Street, the theatre was built by the Chanin Brothers, construction industrialists who entered the showbiz world in the 1920s.
 The theatre was used by Federal Theatre's Living Newspaper project in the 1930s.
 CBS leased it for use as a radio and television studio from 1952 until 1961.
 The producer David Cogan acquired the Biltmore in 1958.
 In 1968, the groundbreaking rock musical Hair opened at the theatre.
 The Manhattan Theatre Club bought the theatre in 2001.
 In October 2003, after major refurbishments, the theatre reopened.
 On September 4, 2008, the theatre was renamed the Samuel J. Friedman in honor of the publicist.
 Over the years, Samuel J. Friedman Theatre has been home to some spectacular Broadway productions, such as The Robber Bridegroom, Hair, The Violet Hour, After the Night and the Music, Rabbit Hole, The Father, Prince of Broadway and more!

-On January 22, 2019, the theatre will start playing host to Richard Eyre's play, My Name is Lucy Barton.
-The closing date has been announced as 1 March, 2020 as of now.
+On April 22, 2020, the theatre will start playing host to, How I learned to Drive.
+The closing date has been announced as 7 June, 2020 as of now.

-Looking forward to watching My Name is Lucy Barton from the best seats in the house?
+Looking forward to watching How I learned to Drive from the best seats in the house?
 Our Samuel J. Friedman Theatre seating chart has all the information you could possibly need.

 Address: Samuel J. Friedman Theatre, 261 W 47th St, NY 10036, USA